finnianr/Eiffel-Loop/doc/Contents.md

 ## Amazon Instant Access API
 An Eiffel interface to the [Amazon Instant Access API](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html).
 This API enables third party vendors to fulfil orders for digital goods on the Amazon store.
-(WORK IN PROGRESS)
+It enables One-time purchases but not subscriptions.
+It passes a basic test suite but has not yet been tested in production.
 ## Eiffel Remote Object Server (EROS)
 An implementation of an experimental XML orientated remote procedure call protocol.